parhammahdizadee/BackEnd-framework/README.md

-1. create a venv enviroment using what ever package manager you want im using poetry
+1. create a venv enviroment using what ever package manager you want im using pip

 clone the project and user poetry install